 Almond Butter Oatmeal Cookies

-- 1 large egg* (can use 1 flax egg or egg replacer if vegan)
+- 1 large egg or 1 flax egg if vegan

 - 2-3 tbsp coconut sugar optional